You’ve just completed the 5 Minute Installation of WordPress or one-click install from your web host. Now what?

 Let’s take a step-by-step tour through your WordPress site and see how the different functions work and how to make your new site your own.
 During the first part of this tutorial, please don’t change anything within the program unless it is part of the tutorial.
 After following these steps, you’ll soon be changing everything.

-Take time to look at the site before you get into the changing of things and figuring out how all of this works; it's important to see how the WordPress Twenty Twelve theme is laid out and works.
+Take time to look at the site before you get into the changing of things and figuring out how all of this works; it’s important to see how the WordPress Twenty Seventeen theme is laid out and how it works.
 Consider this the test drive before you start adding on all the special features.

 Scroll down the page and notice the bar at the end of the page.
 This is called the “footer.”
 It says “Proudly powered by WordPress.”